Oludeniz Travel Guide

 Hagia Sophia at night © Moyan Brenn

-With their beautiful, rugged surrounds, both Oludeniz and Hisaronu are fast becoming realised for their potential as an outdoor activity destination: the beach at Oludeniz offers a huge variety of watersports, there is paragliding from Babadag Mountain onto the beach below, and a selection of boat trips depart regularly from Oludeniz or Fethiye for a day exploring the scenic coastline.
+With their beautiful, rugged surrounds, both Oludeniz and Hisaronu are fast becoming realised for their potential as outdoor activity destinations.
+For example, the beach at Oludeniz offers a huge variety of watersports, such as paragliding from Babadag Mountain onto the beach below, and a selection of boat trips depart regularly from Oludeniz or Fethiye for a day exploring the scenic coastline.
 The numerous paths that wind their way along the hillsides offer spectacular views and sights, including the fascinating 'Greek Village', which was evacuated during the Turkish-Greek war of 1919-1923.

 Oludeniz has several souvenir shops sprinkled along the Belcekiz beach seafront, and many of the resort hotels and holiday apartment complexes boast their own gift stores.
-For honest to goodness shopping, however, catch a dolmus into nearby Hisaronu or Fethiye, where it is possible to enjoy haggling for bargains.
-Good buys are leather goods, carpets, jewellery and fake designer sunglasses, watches and the like.
+For honest to goodness shopping, however, catch a dolmus into nearby Hisaronu or Fethiye, where it is possible to haggle for bargains.
+Good buys are leather goods, carpets, jewellery, as well as knock-off designer sunglasses and watches.

-No-one need go hungry in Oludeniz, no matter what your taste in food, and if you do manage to exhaust the holiday resort's possibilities, there is always Hisaronu just a few kilometres away inland with a vast array of different nationality restaurants.
-Some recommendations are Buffalo's Steak House at the Flying Dutchman Hotel, renowned for its t-bones; Blue Star Pide and Sultan Ahmet, both offering good Turkish cuisine; and the Belcekiz Beach Club A la Carte for an exclusive Mediterranean night out.
+No-one need go hungry in Oludeniz, no matter what your taste in food, and if you do manage to exhaust the holiday resort's possibilities, there is always Hisaronu just a few kilometres inland with a vast array of restaurants.
+Some recommendations are Buffalo's Steak House at the Flying Dutchman Hotel, renowned for its T-bones; Blue Star Pide and Sultan Ahmet, both offer good Turkish cuisine; and the Belcekiz Beach Club A la Carte for an exclusive Mediterranean night out.

-Nightlife in Oludeniz is more low-key than in the nearby holiday resorts, concentrated more on chilling out in beachside terraced bars than frenetic clubbing.
-Those looking to party the night away can take a short trip to Hisaronu or a little further to Fethiye and find plenty of action.
-Among the most popular seafront bars are Buzz Beach Bar, the Sugar Shack and Crusoe's.
+Nightlife in Oludeniz is more low-key than in the nearby holiday resorts, concentrated more on chilling out in beachside bars than frenetic clubbing.
+Those looking to party the night away can take a short trip to Hisaronu, or a little further to Fethiye, and find plenty of action.
+Among the most popular seafront bars are Buzz Beach Bar, the Sugar Shack, and Crusoe's.
 Most of the local resort establishments offer live evening entertainment for guests as well.